kwoot/public_zammad_tools/README.md

 To install this application you need a few things.
 - The psycopg2 python driver for PostgreSQL
 - The python tkinter gui library
+- you MUST add an object to the Zammad system:
+  - Go to the management section of Zammad.
+  - Select 'Objects' in the "System" section.
+  - Select 'Organization' at the top.
+  - Click on the 'New Attribute' button.
+  - In the 'NAME' field enter 'weeklyhours'.
+This has to be this text or your query will not work (unless you edit weekly.py of course)
+  - In the 'DISPLAY' field enter something sensible like 'Weekly Hour target'
+  - Make sure the 'ACTIVE' field shows 'active'.
+  - Make sure the 'FORMAT' field shows 'Text'!
+This is the only way to be able to enter floating point values here.
+  - Optionally enter a default value you like
+  - Select a sensible 'MAXLENGTH' value.
+I would suggest at least '3'.
+  - In the access rights matrix below check all checkboxes, unless you have good reason not to.

 Obviously you have to edit the weekly.conf configuration file.

 The shell script also needs editing to get a good DISPLAY variable setting.
 My setting is probably not your setting.

+## Using the application

+After everything is configured properly, go into the management section of Zammad and enter an hour target budget for those organizations you would like to see a target.
+You do NOT have to enter a target for every organization in your system.

+Insert a call to weekly.sh into the crontab of your user and voila, a reminder appears at the start of every working day.
+Crontab line example: 0 8 * * 1-5 /bin/bash /home/username/weekly.sh

 Have fun!
 Jeroen Baten